 Acquired moles are nevuses that appear during childhood and adulthood.
 Most of these nevuses are benign and pose no risk, although sometimes they can turn into cancerous moles with age.
 This type of mole is the most common, and repeated sun exposure usually causes it.

 Junctional Melanocytic Nevi

 Junctional melanocytic nevi are moles that occur from an accumulation of melanocytes where the dermis and epidermis meet.
-These moles are typically slightly raised with regular borders and dark pigmentation, although they can range in color from tan to dark brown.
-People usually acquire these moles between childhood and early adulthood, because, as we age, it is common for melanocytes to migrate down to deeper layers of the skin.
+These nevuses are typically slightly raised with regular borders and dark pigmentation, although they can range in color from tan to dark brown.
+People usually acquire these nevuses between childhood and early adulthood, because, as we age, it is common for melanocytes to migrate down to deeper layers of the skin.

 Intradermal nevi are skin-coloured moles that often blend in with your surrounding skin.
 Their pigmentation is not as dark as junctional melanocytic nevi because they are located in the dermis or the middle layer of your skin.
-These moles usually develop in late childhood or throughout adulthood and are very common and usually benign.
+These nevuses usually develop in late childhood or throughout adulthood and are very common and usually benign.

 Compound nevi show signs of both intradermal and junctional nevi, with melanocyte cells located in the dermis and dermo-epidermis junction.
 These moles usually have a central raised area with flat areas around the edges.
 They usually have distinct borders and even pigmentation.

 Other mole types to note

 Halo nevi are raised moles surrounded by a ring of skin that has lost pigmentation due to inflammatory infiltrating cells.
 Doctors are still trying to understand why this reaction occurs, but if appropriately diagnosed, these moles are benign and require no treatment unless for cosmetic reasons.

 How to know if your nevus is safe